metabrainz/picard/PLUGINS.md

 ### Support for ZIP compressed plugins:

 As before plugins in a single ZIP archive could also be supported.
-The "Format" section above could be extended with:
+The "Format" section above could be extended with following paragraph.

 > The plugin package MAY be put into a ZIP archive.
 In this case the filename
 > must be the same as the plugin package name followed by `.picard.zip`, e.g.